 Stratford Friends School supports elementary through 9th grade students with language-based learning differences.
 Their Food for Life program builds upon the school’s long tradition of gardening with cross curricular connections.
 The hands-on lessons on growing, cooking, and enjoying healthy foods are developed with an integrated STEAM approach.
 Students explore horticultural, career education, financial education, and nutrition within reading, math, and science lessons.
 The goal is to develop key life skill they can use as adults.

-With funds from a 2021 Whole Kids Garden Grant, the school was able to enhance the program with a fence for the garden beds, a greenhouse, a Lettuce Grow Farmstand, a mobile kitchen cart, food for cooking classes, and materials to help maintain the garden beds and greenhouse.
+With funds from their first Whole Kids Garden Grant, the school was able to enhance the program with a fence for the garden beds, a greenhouse, a Lettuce Grow Farmstand, a mobile kitchen cart, food for cooking classes, and materials to help maintain the garden beds and greenhouse.
 They were also able to further develop programming.

 Within a year of receiving the grant and making those needed purchases, the school reported several successes including: